-I am absolutely convinced that our State faces a very unusual period of challenge in the decade ahead...a watershed, in a sense, from which we can either emerge at a national leader...or as an also run...a "have not" or perhaps even worse...as an Appalachia...
+I am absolutely convinced that our State faces a very unusual period of challenge in the decade ahead...a watershed, in a sense, from which we can either emerge at a national leader...or as an also run...

+or perhaps even worse...as an Appalachia...